 He is admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the Armed Forces, U.S. District Courts and Illinois State Courts.

 Mr. Lamont served as a Judge Advocate General in the Illinois Army National Guard for over 25 years.
 He culminated his career serving as the Illinois Staff Judge Advocate and retired as a Colonel in 2007.
 His military awards and decorations include the Legion of Merit and the Meritorious Service Medal.

 Mr. Lamont received his bachelor's degree from Illinois State University in 1969 (Honorary Doctor of Laws, 2011) and earned his law degree from the University of Illinois, College of Law in 1972 (Distinguished Alumni Award, 2009).

 Principal Deputy Assistant Secretary of the Army

-Mr. Karl F. Schneider serves as the Principal Deputy to the Assistant Secretary of the Army for Manpower and Reserve Affairs by providing guidance, supervision, and synchronization for the daily activities of the Office of the Assistant Secretary.
+Mr. Karl F. Schneider serves as the Acting Assistant Secretary of the Army (Manpower & Reserve Affairs) by providing guidance, supervision, and synchronization for the daily activities of the Office of the Assistant Secretary.
 This includes supervision of all aspects of the M&RA portfolio, including military and civilian personnel policy, equal opportunity and equal employment opportunity, training, readiness, modernization, reserve affairs, health affairs, force structure, manpower management, and family policy.